Super Bowl’s Half-Time Performance: Lady Gaga Makes It Risky

 A video posted by xoxo, Joanne (@ladygaga) on

-Another rumor which is surrounding this performance is that Lady Gaga was asked not to make any political statements and specifically do not mention Donald Trump.
-However, NFL quickly reacted saying that this is not true.
+Another rumor surrounding the performance is that Lady Gaga was asked not to make any political statements and specifically do not mention Donald Trump.
+However, the NFL quickly reacted, saying that this is not true.
 A representative for the NFL calls this “nonsense from people trying to stir up controversy where there is none.”

-Except for extra rehearsal time, to do her best at the Super Bowl show Lady Gaga is heavily exercising, to make sure she looks stunning and fit.
-And again to prove her words, she posts another photo of her doing pelvic raises under trainer’s supervision and writes underneath it “Training.
+In addition to extra rehearsal time to do her best at the Super Bowl show, Lady Gaga is heavily exercising, to make sure she looks stunning and fit.
+And again to prove her words, she posted another photo while doing pelvic raises under a trainer’s supervision and writes underneath it “Training.
 Everyday all day #superbowl #halftime (sic).”

 Training.
 Everyday all day ????????#superbowl #halftime